 Of the listed instruments, STIS is the most recently and most accurately calibrated.
-Its calibration is based on observations of a number of white dwarf primary standards, normalized to visible ground-based observations of Vega, with total uncertainties in the FUV of under 4% (Bohlin, 2000; Bohlin and Gilliland, 2004).
+Its calibration is based on observations of a number of white dwarf primary standards, normalized to visible ground-based observations of Vega, with total uncertainties in the FUV of under 4% (??).
 Of the calibration stars observed by R-Alice, two are in the HST CALSPEC database: Vega and HD 93521.
 The CALSPEC spectra of these sources are compilations, and both contain STIS spectra, but only the Vega spectrum includes STIS data in the R-Alice wavelength band.
 We adopt this STIS spectrum of Vega, which extends from 1675 Å to well beyond the long-wavelength cutoff of R-Alice, as our most reliable flux standard to date.
 As already mentioned, and discussed in detail below, we do not adopt the remaining CALSPEC data for these standards, opting instead for corrected IUE and HUT data.

 In addition to data in the CALSPEC database, we use data from the STIS Next Generation Spectral Library (NGSL).
 The NGSL contains spectra of some 380 stars down to a wavelength of 1675 Å, although ρ Leo is the only NGSL star used in the calibration of R-Alice.
 These spectra are available as a "high-level science product" from the MAST website.
-Calibration of the STIS NGSL at is not trivial, and at the shortest wavelengths, i.e., the region covered by R-Alice, red light contamination is a significant concern.
-Details of the calibration of NGSL spectra are given by Gregg et al. (2006).
+Corrections applied to STIS spectra in constructing the NGSL are not trivial, and at the shortest wavelengths, i.e., the region covered by R-Alice, red light contamination is a significant concern.
+Details of the calibration of NGSL spectra are given by ?.
 Missing, however, is a discussion of the uncertainties in the NGSL calibration, though presumably the NGSL has uncertainties comparable to the parts of the HST CALSPEC database derived from STIS observations.